📚 What does this SEO resources hub include? (Direct answer)

 Reference materials built for real SEO work

-These resources go deeper than tool outputs — they're reference materials you return to repeatedly.
-Whether you're studying for an interview, auditing a site against a structured checklist, or decoding GA4 terminology in a client report, each resource is built around the questions that come up most in practice.
+These resources go deeper than tool outputs — they are reference materials you return to repeatedly.
+Whether you are studying for an interview, auditing a site against a structured checklist, or decoding GA4 terminology in a client report, each resource is built around the questions that come up most in real practice.

-Free and always up to date: All three resources are maintained to reflect current best practices — covering the AI search era (GEO, AEO), modern GA4 event-based tracking, and the full breadth of technical SEO across crawl, index, schema, and performance.
+Free and always up to date: All three resources are maintained to reflect current best practices — covering the AI search era (GEO, AEO), modern GA4 event-based tracking, and the full breadth of technical SEO across crawl, index, schema, and Core Web Vitals performance.

 3 Free SEO Resources